| 印刷用原稿:

 to its national loyalty.
 The graves of young Americans who answered

+the call to service surround the globe.
 Now the trumpet summons us again -- not as a call to bear arms,

 though arms we need -- not as a call to battle, though embattled